KILTprotocol/portablegabi-tutorial/src/0a_introduction.md

 **Verifier**: An entity which request sign properties from the claimer.

+**Accumulator**: The whitelist which contains all non revocation witnesses and can be used to prove that the credential was not revoked.

 ## Technical overview

 The cryptographic primitives of Portablegabi are implemented in [Gabi](https://github.com/privacybydesign/gabi) which is maintained by the [privacy by design foundation](https://privacybydesign.foundation/en/) and also used inside [IRMA](https://www.irmacard.org).